 Data collection stopping rule

-We will record vocalizations during the non-breeding period (i.e., winter) so as to avoid differences in vocalizations that could be associated with mate attraction or territory defense.
-We stopped collecting data once we reached the estimated sample size required to detect a medium effect between populations (n=88 per population; total n = 264) or when the breeding season starts, whichever comes first.
+We will record vocalizations during the non-breeding and breeding seasons and then we will compare the recordings from each season to account for potential differences associated with eliciting a mate .
+We stopped collecting data once we reached the estimated sample size required to detect a medium effect between populations (n=88 per population; total n = 264).

 Variables (Sections 11-13)